microsoft/PowerApps-Samples/cds/orgsvc/C#/DumpEntityMetadata/README.md

 ### Demonstrate

-1. The `RetrieveAllEntitesRequest` method retrieves the metadata.
+1. The `RetrieveAllEntitiesRequest` method retrieves the metadata.
 1. The `StreamWriter` creates an instance of StreamWriter to write text to a file.

 ### Clean up